Hawkynt/Randomizer/Readme.md

 }
 ```

-### Complementary Multiply with Carry (CMWC)
+### Complementary Multiply with Carry(CMWC) [^20]

-This generator is a refinement of the MWC method.
+This generator is a refinement of the [MWC](#multiply-with-carry-mwc) method.
 In a CMWC generator, a sequence of random numbers is produced using a multiplier and a carry value, similar to the MWC method.
 However, the CMWC method maintains an array of states and updates them in a more sophisticated manner to improve the quality of the generated random numbers.

 The CMWC generator is defined by the following parameters: